 Research is continuing into all of the disease’s stages, from early signs to final symptoms that may require hospice care, but any sort of wide-scale fix or reversal still hasn’t been announced yet.

-However, the team at Above and Beyond Home Health Care will be happy to discuss a variety of strategies and current studies which may allow clients with Alzheimer’s disease and other dementias to spend more time with their families and keep advanced symptoms from moving in as quickly.
+However, the team at Above and Beyond Home Health Care will be happy to discuss a variety of strategies and current studies which may allow patients with Alzheimer’s disease and other dementias to spend more time with their families and keep advanced symptoms from moving in as quickly.

 Every diagnosis is different, which means, for all individuals, the progression of the disease has a different timeline.